-All staff across the collegiate University are eligible to apply, and training may be in the form of job shadowing, observation, attendance at workshops or courses.
-Staff are able to arrange their own training opportunity by approaching the institution of their choice.
+Training may be in the form of job shadowing, observation, attendance at workshops or courses.
+A number of Universities offer specific staff training events, or staff can arrange their own training opportunity by approaching the institution of their choice.
 Please note, in general, conferences are not eligible for funding unless there is a training element.

 Priority is given to members of staff going abroad for the first time.

 Grants for staff training are provided as a contribution towards subsistence and travel.
 These depend on the country visited, duration and distance travelled (see Appendix 1).
 Any additional costs for the trip must be paid by the staff member or department.

 Supplementary allowances may also be available for staff with special needs.

 All Erasmus funding is paid prior to the completion of the staff mobility period.

 A host HEI for staff training does not need to have an inter-institutional agreement with the University of Oxford for a placement to take place.

 It is the responsibility of the staff member to organise the proposed training period and to approach the proposed host institution/organisation, and a draft proposal must be agreed in advance of submitting an application.
 An example email to the host institution is attached as a guide (Appendix 2).

 Staff members must have the approval of their line manager before making an application.

 Specific grant documentation must be completed before the Erasmus funding is released.